shulai/qonda/docs/guide.rst

 You can add metadata to your model classes, using the ``_qonda_column_meta_`` class.
-Those are dicts, with keys being the name of the attributes the metadata is being defined, and values are either dicts of attribute specific metadata::
+Those are dicts, with keys being the name of the attributes the metadata is being defined, and values are dicts of attribute specific metadata::

     class Contact(ObservableObject):